-Our school is very complex with approx. 700 students located widely across the island and supported through a network of 15 school buses to attend their local campus.
+Our school is very complex with approx.670 students located widely across the island and supported through a network of 15 school buses to attend their local campus.
 The KICE facilities include camp site accommodation, the KI Aquaculture Skills Centre (which farms barramundi as part of a teaching and learning programme) and a 10 hectare Agriculture Science ‘Block’.
 We have three Recreation Halls and a Performing Arts Centre across three campuses.
-In 2015 $3million was accessed to provide Trade Training Centre facilities across two sites.
-This has enabled the school to develop a much broader curriculum including 5 VET programs and multiple pathways for our students to achieve the SACE.
+In 2015 Automotive and Engineering, Food Processing, Construction and Hospitality facilities were built.
+This has enabled the school to develop a much broader curriculum including VET programs and multiple pathways for our students to achieve the SACE.

-Our school is committed to the development of significant student learning opportunities available through interactive technologies through the utilisation of laptops/iPads for teachers/students, interactive whiteboards in classrooms, video conferencing facility in each campus and the expansion of curriculum and connections with mainland and international schools to enable online learning.
+Our school is committed to the development of significant student learning opportunities available through interactive technologies through the utilisation of laptops/iPads for teachers/students, screens in nearly all classrooms, video conferencing facility in each campus and the expansion of curriculum and connections with mainland and international schools to enable online learning.